oemof/DHNx/docs/optimization_models.rst

   :end-before: Parameters

-The investment input data provides mainly all remaining parameters of the oemof solph components, which are not specific for a single edges, producer or consumer.
+The investment input data provides mainly all remaining parameters of the oemof solph components, which are not specific for a single pipe, producer or consumer.

 The minimum of required data is a specification of the pipe parameters (costs, and losses), a (heat)